tiffany352/rink-rs/sandbox/README.md

 using `#[global_allocator]`.
 Execution time is limited using a simple timeout, rather than relying on OS scheduler-level timing.

-There's no platform specific code or unsafe usage in this crate, this is handled by other dependencies.
+There's no platform specific code in this crate, this is handled by other dependencies.
+Unsafe code is limited to only the allocator, where it's required.

 Messages are serialized using bincode and sent through the child process's stdin/stdout channels for best portability.